-Practice in techniques of effective academic writing with emphasis on the writing process, including rhetorical methods, patterns of organization, and an introduction to APA formatting.
+Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3 Practice in techniques of effective academic writing with emphasis on the writing process, including rhetorical methods, patterns of organization, and an introduction to APA formatting.
 Available to students achieving above or equal to the following test scores: SAT ERW score of 480 and Reading score of 23; ACT score of 18 ENGL main and score of 17 Reading; ACCUPLACER score of 250 Writing and 252 Reading.
-Fall, Spring necessary for successful completion of the course.
-Required of students scoring below Level 3 on the WV 11th grade ELA assessment AND below the minimum scores on any of the following: SAT ERW below 480 or Reading below 23; ACT below 18 ENGL main or below 17 on Reading; ACCUPLACER below 250 Writing or 252 Reading.
+Students must earn a grade of a C or above or repeat this course to fulfill the general education requirement.
 Fall, Spring